 “Bar” means a commercial establishment open to the general public which sells and serves intoxicating beverages for consumption on the premises, subject to the Utah Alcoholic Beverage Control Act.

 "Basement" means any floor level below the first story in a building, except that a floor level in a building having only one floor level shall be classified as a basement unless such floor level qualifies as a first story.

+“Base Density” means the original density permitted under the property’s zoning category, in dwelling units per acre.

 “Bed and Breakfast Inn” means dwellings in which two (2) or more rooms are rented out by the day, offering overnight lodging to travelers, and where one or more meals are provided by the host family, the price of which is included in the room rate.

+"Bench mark" means a mark affixed to a permanent or semi-permanent object along a line of survey to furnish a datum level.

 “Breweries and Distilleries in association with a Restaurant” means a business which conducts the retail sale of beer or liquor which is brewed or distilled on the premises in compliance with applicable state and federal laws.
 Such establishments may also include restaurants as an accessory use.

 “Breweries and Distilleries, Industrial” means an industrial use that brews ales, beers, meads, and/or similar beverages on site.
 Industrial breweries and distilleries are engaged predominantly in manufacturing and do not include a bar or restaurant.
 Industrial breweries and distilleries may include incidental retail sales when permitted by the Department of Alcoholic Beverage Control.

 "Boardinghouse" means a building with not more than five guestrooms, where, for compensation, meals are provided for at least five but not more than fifteen persons.

+“Boundary Line Agreement” means an agreement to establish the location of a boundary between adjoining properties where the location of the boundary is ambiguous, uncertain, or disputed.

+“Buffer” means an area along the course of any watercourse or roadway or boundary line to be maintained without the disturbance of buildings or structures other than fencing, if allowed.

 “Buildable Area” means a lot or portion thereof possessing all of the following physical characteristics:

 A. The area contains no territory having a slope of thirty percent (30%) or greater;